HasanBM/ETL-pipeline/README.md

 ### Task 1: Transform Lambda Function

-- Transform Lambda function triggers every time there is new data in the Ingestion bucket.
+- AWS Transform Lambda function triggers every time there is new data in the Ingestion bucket.
 - **Pass the transformed data** to the Processed Data Bucket.

 ### Task 2: OLTP → OLAP Transformation Schema